Amir-Mohseni/Lectura/README.md

 2. **Installation Errors**: If you encounter errors installing dependencies:
    - Ensure you have the latest pip: `pip install --upgrade pip`
-   - Install PyTorch separately following instructions at pytorch.org
-   - Install system dependencies: `apt-get install ffmpeg build-essential git`
+   - Install system dependencies: `apt-get install ffmpeg git poppler-utils`

 3. **API Errors**: If you encounter API errors:
    - Verify your API key is correct